-Developing interventions to promote wellbeing among British Nuclear Test Veterans and their families
+Sport, Culture and Wellbeing: Community approaches to promote the wellbeing of British Nuclear Test Veterans and their families

 The aim of this research project is to understand how community sport and cultural activities may help and contribute to improving the health and wellbeing of British nuclear test veterans and their families.There are known health and wellbeing issues associated with military service.
 In particular, a survey conducted by Miles and Green of British nuclear test veterans in 2011 found that 72% of the veterans had reduced quality of life, 35% considered themselves anxious or depressed and 45% had not accessed any health and social care provision despite the clear need for them.Community approaches have been successful in enhancing health and wellbeing generally.
 This involves working closely with people to understand their health and wellbeing needs and to develop appropriate activities and programmes.
 Despite the potential benefits of community health and wellbeing programmes for nuclear veterans and their families, researchers and practitioners have had limited involvement with them.
 Indeed, there are no published studies to date on the wellbeing of nuclear test veterans and their families.
 The purpose of our work is to develop partnerships with the nuclear veteran community to co-design and provide activities that can improve their health and wellbeing on a daily basis.Therefore, our objectives for this research project are:

 - To understand what it means to identify as a British nuclear test veteran and to be a part of the BNTV community.

 - To identify what the health and wellbeing issues are within the BNTV community.

 - To identify and co-design cultural and/or sporting interventions to address and alleviate the health and wellbeing issues within the BNTV community.